 Ultimately, better structural understanding translates to better drugs.
 Molecules designed with structural intelligence are more likely to be selective (reducing side effects), potent (requiring lower doses), and effective (reaching the right target in the right conformation).
 For patients, this means safer, more effective treatments arriving faster than ever before.

-The protein structure revolution didn't end with AlphaFold.
-It began there.
+The protein structure revolution did not end with AlphaFold.
+It began there, and the next phase is turning structural insight into better medicines.